NUR - Nursing

 NUR 230 Physical Assessment (2-3-3)

-Offered Fall, Spring and Summer Semesters
+Offered Fall, Spring, and Summer Semesters

-Prerequisite: RN, APN, or permission of instructor
+Prerequisite: RN, APN, or Instructor Consent

 This course facilitates the development of competence to perform a physical assessment.